SMS Balaton: 1st Battle of Durazzo

-Seitz turned southwest at 29 kn to put as much distance between his ships and their pursuers although Darmouth opened fire at her maximum range of 14000 yd at 13:43 and scored her first hit on Helgoland twelve minutes later.
+Seitz turned southwest at 29 kn to put as much distance between his ships and their pursuers although Dartmouth opened fire at her maximum range of 14000 yd at 13:43 and scored her first hit on Helgoland twelve minutes later.
 The destroyers were generally not engaged during this battle, being further away, although Csepel was hit once with little effect.
 Despite further hits on the cruiser which reduced her speed to 27 kn the Austro-Hungarians were able to disengage before reaching the Italian coast when darkness fell around 17:30 and they reached Šibenik safely.

 Balaton was refitting in Pola from 1 January to 11 February 1916.
 On the night of 31 May/1 June, Balaton and her sister SMS Orjen, together with three torpedo boats, attacked the Otranto Barrage and sank one of the drifters maintaining it with a torpedo.
 On 4 July Helgoland, Balaton, Orjen and Tátra raided the barrage, but could not find any targets in the poor visibility.
 Helgoland and Novara, escorted by Balaton and Orjen, comprised one of two bombardment groups that Haus planned to bombard the Italian coast on 29 August to provoke a reaction by Allied ships that would be ambushed by waiting U-boats.
 The weather did not cooperate and it was too foggy to see the coast and all the ships involved returned to harbor without incident.
 On the night of 11/12 March 1917, Balaton, Orjen, Csepel and Tátra swept through the Strait of Otranto, but failed to sink the French cargo ship SS Gorgone that they encountered.